futo82/movies-serverless-api/README.md

 npm install serverless-offline serverless-dynamodb-local --save-dev
 ```

-This command will start DynamoDB, create the databas table defined in server.yml,
+This command will start DynamoDB, create the database table defined in serverless.yml,
 and start the API Gateway to expose the Movies CRUD endpoints on the localhost.
 ```
 serverless offline start